jumpyredzo/AdbLibRemoteTest/README.md

 AdbLibTest
 ==========

-Simple test project using AdbLib
+Utilizing cgutman's original test project to test out using the AdbLib as a remote for fireTV